 If you’re over 60, African-American, or have a family history of glaucoma, you could also be at a higher risk for developing the condition.

 Glaucoma treatments help to lower eye pressure.
-In most cases, Dr. Grove prescribes eye drops or other medications to keep your eye pressure at a healthy level.
+In most cases, our physicians prescribe eye drops or other medications to keep your eye pressure at a healthy level.
 If eye drops and medications don’t work on their own, laser surgery can help alleviate pressure and drain your eye properly.

-Since there’s no cure for glaucoma, it’s essential to take medication regularly and get eye exams at normal intervals so Dr. Grove can monitor your condition.
+Since there’s no cure for glaucoma, it’s essential to take medication regularly and get eye exams at normal intervals so your doctor can monitor your condition.
 Glaucoma can progress or change without warning, so eye exams are a key factor in discovering changes so you can receive the necessary treatment.

 Call Whitson Vision to schedule an appointment or request a time using the convenient online booking tool.